 – Founder of transparenCI, a boutique environmental communications firm

-– Volunteer co-ordinator / adult support driver of African Climate Alliance
+– Volunteer co-ordinator & director at African Climate Alliance

 – A lead organiser in the major climate protests in Cape Town in 2019